 Giggle Juice Recipe:

-- Soak the steel wool in vinegar in a sealed container (the longer the solution sits, the rustier the juice)
+- Soak the steel wool in vinegar in a sealed container (the longer the solution percolates, the rustier the juice)

-- I recommend you wear vinyl gloves because the smell of the solution will stay on your hands (trust me on this one)
+- Wear vinyl gloves because the smell of the solution will stay on your hands for days (trust me on this one).

-- Apply in coats until you achieve the desired look
+- Apply it in coats, like you would stain, allowing it to dry between coats until you achieve the desired patina.

 Assembling the Clock